iamaldi/weblog/docs/_posts/cyberpanel/2024-01-22-cyberpanel-1.markdown

 ...
 ```

-Once the WebTerminal is page was fully loaded, CyberPanel uses the provided authentication credentials to establish a connection with the WebTerminal service exposed via the WebSockets protocol on port `5678`.
-This process is explained below.
+When the WebTerminal page is fully loaded, CyberPanel extractes and uses the authentication credentials to establish the WebSockets connection on port `5678`.
+Specifics to this implementation are further explained below.

-> I would like to note something that might not be entirely obvious here.
-Apart from generating the credentials that are subsequently used for authentication, the `terminal()` function also starts the SSH service.
-While it should be expected that the `/Terminal` should have been authenticated, in reality it is completely unauthenticated.
+> Note on something that might not be entirely obvious in the above code snippet.<br /><br /> Aside from generating WebTerminal authentication credentials, the `terminal()` function implementation also starts the SSH service.<br /><br /> While the expectation was that access to the `/Terminal` page should have been authenticated, in reality it is completely unauthenticated.
 And this will play a significant role later in the analysis.

-Authentication requests, including all of the incoming WebSockets traffic are handled by the `on_message()` function of the `WSHandler` class:
+In code, authentication requests, including all of the incoming WebSockets traffic are handled by the `on_message()` function in the `WSHandler` class:

 ```python
 # File: WebTerminal/CPWebSocket.py